FAQs

 Informed consent is a central tenet of ethical research.
 Occasionally, obtaining consent is not possible.

-Typically, researchers need to apply for a Waiver of Consent when they are proposing analyse an extant dataset of people’s information that was collected for purposes other than research.
+Typically, researchers need to apply for a Waiver of Consent when they are proposing to analyse an extant dataset of people’s information that was collected for purposes other than research.
 In these cases, the individuals whose data is being used will not have provided consent for it to be used in research, so an ethics committee must determine whether it is appropriate to allow the research to proceed without participants’ explicit consent.
 A waiver is required for any dataset where consent has not been given, regardless of whether it contains identifying details about individuals.

 Approval must be granted by the HREC where the dataset contains identifiable information and either the research is medical in nature or the dataset includes health information.